SimpleDataLabsInc/prophecy-docs/docs/low-code-jobs/databricks-jobs.md

 :::info
 To use single cluster mode, package name across each Pipeline in job should be unique.
-This is done to ensure that the folder structure for pipelines does not overwrite one another.
+This is done to ensure that the folder structure for Pipeline does not overwrite one another.
 Please refer below example, for steps on how to configure package name in Pipeline.
 :::